Becoming a Dogs On Call Team

 Individuals who wish to volunteer must complete the adult volunteer process for VCU Medical Center.
 Please follow this link to begin, and for more information please contact the Volunteer Office at (804) 828-0922.

-If you have questions about the policies and procedures for becoming a Dogs On Call team please contact Volunteer Specialist, Rebecca Holloway, at Rebecca.Holloway@vcuhealth.org.
+If you have questions about the policies and procedures for becoming a Dogs On Call team please contact Volunteer Coordinator, Rebecca Holloway, at Rebecca.Holloway@vcuhealth.org.

 Dogs On Call teams are valued members of an elite group of volunteers at the VCU Medical Center, and your efforts to complete this process are greatly appreciated.